 Hospitality segment operating income decreased \$11.2 million to \$34.3 million in 2001 as a result of decreased operating income of Gaylord Opryland.
-Excluding the operating losses of the 2000 Divested Businesses from 2000, the operating loss of the attractions segment decreased \$4.2 million to an operating loss of \$5.0 million in 2001 primarily as a result of decreased operating losses of the Acuff Theater, Corporate Magic and the Ryman Auditorium.
-The operating loss of the corporate and other segment increased \$1.9 million to an operating loss of \$40.1 million in 2001.
+Excluding the operating losses of the 2000 Divested Businesses from 2000, the operating loss of the Opry and Attractions Group segment decreased \$4.2 million to an operating loss of \$5.0 million in 2001 primarily as a result of decreased operating losses of the Acuff Theater, Corporate Magic and the Ryman Auditorium.
+The operating loss of the Corporate and Other segment increased \$1.9 million to an operating loss of \$40.1 million in 2001.